James Turitto

 About

-James Turitto joined CATF in October 2020 to work with environmental organizations, civil society groups, media, industry, and government officials on methane emissions reduction worldwide.
-Based in Nashville, TN, James is currently focused on methane abatement in the oil and gas industry in Europe with some work in Africa and South America.
-James’ work documenting methane emissions has been featured in news outlets around the world, including Reuters, Bloomberg, Financial Times, Boston Globe, the BBC, Die Zeit, Der Spiegel, La Repubblica, Neue Zürcher Zeitung, and Climate Home News.
+James Turitto joined CATF in October 2020 to work on global methane emissions reduction by partnering with environmental organizations, civil society groups, media, industry, and government officials.
+Based in Nashville, TN, James works directly with governments to support regulatory policy in the oil and gas sector.
+While at CATF, James has led major, successful international advocacy campaigns and launched the Fossil Fuel Regulatory Programme, a UN-sponsored program to support up to 20 countries on regulatory development.
+James has been quoted in news outlets around the world, including Reuters, Bloomberg, Financial Times, Boston Globe, the BBC, Die Zeit, Der Spiegel, La Repubblica, Neue Zürcher Zeitung, and Climate Home News.